Handmade Column

 🎨 Recommended colors and sets

-In my 15 years of handmade experience, I have found them especially useful,White, black, gold, silver, pink, light blueare
+In my 15 years of handmade crafting, the colors I use most often are white, black, gold, silver, pink and light blue.

-White looks great on dark-colored plastic bobbins, while gold and silver are perfect for adding a little accent or a touch of luxury!
+White looks beautiful on dark shrink plastic, while gold and silver are perfect for small accents or a more premium look.

 Steps

-• White poser may be slightly translucent depending on the color of the base coat.
+• White POSCA may look slightly transparent depending on the base color.

 Frequently Asked Questions